Egypt: Media

-Egyptian television began in 1960 when Channel 1 launched with Quran readings and a speech by President Nasser, followed by Channel 2 in 1961 offering cultural, informational, and instructional programs.
+Egyptian television began in 1960 when Channel 1 launched with Quran readings and a speech by President Nasser, followed by Channel 2 in 1961 offering cultural, informational, and instructional programmes.
 Over the following decades, additional channels were launched regionally.
 In the 21st century, Egypt's television and film industry continue to supply much of the region through Cairo's Media Production City.
 Television remains the most popular medium in the country, with ERTU operating two national terrestrial channels, six local terrestrial channels covering all 27 governorates, three satellite channels, and over ten specialised channels, including news, sport, culture, education, and entertainment.
 In addition, numerous private satellite television channels operate alongside the state networks.
 Egypt is a major force in satellite broadcasting, being the first Arab country to launch its own satellite, Nilesat.